Rabi-Karmakar/Localrepo/README.md

 # Hey ,I am Rabi <br/> And this is my first repository.
-# I am trying for best.
+# I am trying with best.